isomerpages/moe-stmargaretsec/_180th-anniversary-celebrations/‘Let Our Light Shine!’ 180th Anniversary Wall Mural.md

 ===================================================
 ![Mural 02.png](https://stmargaretssec-moe-edu-sg-admin.cwp.sg/qql/slot/u168/180th%20Annversary/Mural%2002.png)

 This 180th Anniversary commemorative mural was painted in 2022 by students and teachers from the Gear Up programme.
-The elements of the mural were designed based on the theme: ‘Let Our Light Shine!’.
+The elements of the mural were designed based on the theme: ‘Let our Light Shine!’.